 31 injured in Jallikattu event in Madurai

 Madurai, Jan 15: Over 31 participants injured during Jallikattu competitions in Madurai on Wednesday.
 Jallikattu event held at Avaniyapuram in Madurai, Tamil Nadu.
-6 people were admitted to the nearest Rajaji Hospital in for treatment.
+6 people were admitted to the nearest Rajaji Hospital for treatment.
 Over 700 bulls in Avaniyapuram, 730 bulls catchers in Alanganallur and 650 bulls in Palamedu have participated in Jallikattu competitions this year.

 India is celebrating the harvest festival of Pongal which is also known as Makar Sankranti is some parts of the country.

-On this day people celebrated across Tamil Nadu, though the festivity was low key in southern districts, including Madurai, following the Supreme Court ban on the bull-taming sport of Jallikattu.
+Though the festivity was low key in southern districts of Tamilnadu, including Madurai, following the Supreme Court ban on the bull-taming sport of Jallikattu.

 Jallikattu: Bull tamers gear up to put good show for Pongal 2020, here are some interesting facts